• Home

 Assessment of RV Function

-Assessing RV function is critical in conditions like pulmonary embolism, pulmonary hypertension, right heart failure, and shock.
-POCUS allows rapid bedside evaluation of RV size, function, and pressure load.
+• Assessing RV function is essential especially in patients presenting with dyspnea, chest pain, hypotension, or signs of right heart strain.
+Common clinical scenarios include pulmonary embolism, pulmonary hypertension, right heart failure, and shock.
+POCUS provides a rapid bedside tool to evaluate RV size, function, and pressure overload.

 Ultrasound Setup